A Fefferman-Stein inequality for the Carleson operator: Introduction

 \begin{corollary} Let $\mathcal{C}$ be the Carleson operator.
 Then for any $1<p<\infty$ there is a constant $C<\infty$ such that for every weight $w$

 \end{corollary}

-Weighted inequalities for the Carleson operator have been previously studied by many authors.
+We shall remark that weighted inequalities for the Carleson operator have been previously studied by many authors.
 Hunt and Young \cite{HY} established the $L^p(w)$ boundedness of $\mathcal{C}$ for $1<p<\infty$ and $w \in A_p$.
 Later Grafakos, Martell and Soria \cite{GMS} gave new weighted inequalities for weights in $A_\infty$, as well as vector-valued inequalities for $\mathcal{C}$.
-More recently, Do and Lacey \cite{DL} gave weighted estimates for a variation norm version of $\mathcal{C}$ in the context of $A_p$ theory that strengthened the results in \cite{HY}.
+More recently, Do and Lacey \cite{DL} deduced weighted estimates for a variation norm version of $\mathcal{C}$ in the context of $A_p$ theory that strengthened the results in \cite{HY}.
 Finally, Di Plinio and Lerner \cite{DiPL} obtained $L^p(w)$ bounds for $\mathcal{C}$ in terms of the $[w]_{A_q}$ constants for $1\leq q \leq p$.
 Note that inequality \eqref{FScarlineq} does not fall within the scope of the classical $A_p$ theory.

+Indeed the oscillatory nature of the Carleson operator and the operators $T^\Phi$ brings to mind weighted inequalities of the form \eqref{GeneralFS} in other oscillatory contexts.
+Such inequalities have received considerable attention over the last decades, notably with a longstanding conjecture raised by Stein in the context of the disc multiplier.
+In \cite{Stein79}, Stein suggested that the disc multiplier may be controlled, via a general weighted $L^2$ inequality, by some variant of the universal maximal function

+where the supremum is taken over all rectangles $R$ containing $x$.
+This conjecture, which is often referred to as \textit{Stein's conjecture}, is far from having a satisfactory answer for $n\geq 2$,\footnote{The case $n=1$ reduces to the study of the Hilbert transform.} although positive results were obtained by Carbery, Romera and Soria \cite{CRS} in the setting of radial weights.
+Of course Stein's conjecture may be viewed as a departure point towards a generalisation of the weighted inequality \eqref{FScarlineq} to higher dimensions, where we naturally define the $n$-dimensional Carleson operator to be

+for $x \in \R^n$.
+A similar conjecture to that of Stein's was raised by Córdoba \cite{CordKak} in the context of Bochner--Riesz multipliers; see Carbery and Seeger \cite{CS} or Lee, Rogers and Seeger \cite{LRSw} for results in this direction.
+For further recent examples of control of highly oscillatory operators by maximal functions we refer to Bennett, Carbery, Soria and Vargas \cite{BCSV}, Bennett and Harrison \cite{BH}, Bennett \cite{Be13}, Córdoba and Rogers \cite{CR2014} and the work of Bennett and the author \cite{BB2015}.
+The results of this paper may be seen to combine aspects of the more classical inequalities \eqref{FSineq} and \eqref{WPineq} and the oscillatory examples just described. \\